 Student Code of Conduct

-UAF requires students to conduct themselves honestly and responsibly, and to respect the rights of others.
-Conduct that unreasonably interferes with the learning environment or violates the rights of others is prohibited.
-Students and student organizations are responsible for ensuring that they and their guests comply with the code while on property owned or controlled by the university or at activities authorized by the university.
+- As with all members of the university community, the university requires students to conduct themselves honestly and responsibly and to respect the rights of others.
+Students may not engage in behavior that disrupts the learning environment, violates the rights of others or otherwise violates the Student Code of Conduct (Code), university rules, regulations, or procedures.
+Students and student organizations will be responsible for ensuring that they and their guests comply with the Code while on property owned or controlled by the university or at activities authorized or sponsored by the university.

-The university may initiate disciplinary action and impose disciplinary sanctions against any student or student organization found responsible for committing, attempting to commit or intentionally assisting in the commission of any of the following prohibited forms of conduct:
+- The university may initiate disciplinary action and impose sanctions on any student or student organization found responsible for committing, attempting to commit, or intentionally assisting in the commission of any of the following prohibited forms of conduct:

-- forgery, falsification, alteration or misuse of documents, funds or property
+- forgery, falsification, alteration, or misuse of documents, funds, property or electronic records;

 - any other actions that result in unreasonable interference with the learning environment or the rights of others.

-This list is not intended to define prohibited conduct in exhaustive terms, but rather offers examples as guidelines for acceptable and unacceptable behavior.
+- This policy and university regulation and MAU rules and procedures are not intended to define prohibited conduct in exhaustive terms, but rather to set forth examples to serve as guidelines for acceptable and unacceptable behavior.